Zhuinden/flowless/README.md

 ### ~~Managing resources~~
 ~~Your app requires different resources when it's in different states; sometimes those resources are shared between states.
 Flow makes it easy to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~

+~~Flow provides the `Flow.Services` class to define services that you can share via your Context.
+In order to find a service, you must specify the String tag with which it was bound to the services using the `Services.Binder`.
+To create services for keys, you must specify the `ServiceFactory` when you're creating the Dispatcher.
+In order to share the resources between multiple keys, the keys must either implement `TreeKey` (parent-child relationship) or `MultiKey` (a set of possible keys that share the same state).~~

+~~ Please note that if you're showing multiple keys on the screen, you must specify them in some sort of relationship for the reference counting to work.~~

+Flowless does not support "managing resources", because the reference counting is not sufficiently customizable.
+If this is necessary, handle such logic within the container of the given key's view, or the Activity using `ActivityUtils` to find the activity for the given view.

 ### Surviving configuration changes and process death
 Android is a hostile environment.
 One of its greatest challenges is that your Activity or even your process can be destroyed and recreated under a variety of circumstances.
 Flow makes it easy to weather the storm, by automatically remembering your app's state and its history.

 You [supply the serialization](https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/KeyParceler.java) for your keys, and Flow does the rest.
+The default parceler uses Parcelable objects.
 Flow automatically saves and restores your History (including any state you've saved), taking care of all of the Android lifecycle events so you don't have to worry about them.

+**Note:** If you use the `ContainerDispatcherRoot`, you must call `ForceBundler.saveToBundle(activity, view)` manually in the `preSaveViewState()` method of `ViewStatePersistenceListener` on the child you wish to persist.

 ## Pre-set dispatchers for common use-cases